 The changes taking place in today’s healthcare ecosystem do not allow providers the luxury of continuing business as usual.
-The scope and speed of these changes demand that organizations implement their own changes—often significant ones—both internally and in the ways they interact with the larger ecosystem.
+The scope and speed of these changes demand that organizations implement their own change management strategies, including significant ones both internally and in the ways they interact with the larger ecosystem.

 The formidable challenges of recent years include clinician shortages and burnout, soaring costs, evolving consumer expectations, the ongoing shift toward value-based care (VBC), and increased disruption by retailers expanding their presence in the healthcare market.
 It’s no wonder that a central theme of next month’s Becker’s Healthcare conference is the constant disruption and innovation in healthcare.
 Even in an industry that’s always in flux, no one could have predicted just how much change we’d face in the last few years.

 Responsive and proactive changes that providers must make to succeed in this environment may involve organizational culture, operations, processes, technology and infrastructure, resource and budget allocations, and other areas.
 Here are four broad goals for provider organizations to pursue in their change management efforts:

 - Improve the quality, delivery and breadth of care.

 - Create strategic partnerships.

 Let’s take a look at each of these areas, including strategies for addressing them.

 Change Management Strategy 1: Improve the Quality, Delivery and Breadth of Care

 Care must naturally be the top priority, and its parameters continue to change.
 Consumers’ expectations have evolved, driven partly by their favorable experiences with other industries, such as travel and retail.
 Healthcare consumers are now demanding convenience and accessibility, pricing transparency and other qualities as part of a seamless, frictionless experience.